I am not well enough to travel far from Maulden. What is the rationale as to why all Maulden property lawyers aren't included on all lender panels?

 I would like to sublet my leasehold apartment in Maulden.
 Conveyancing solicitor who did the purchase is retired - so can't ask him.
 Do I need to ask my freeholder for permission?

 Some leases for properties in Maulden do contain a provision to say that subletting is only allowed with permission.
-The landlord is not entitled to unreasonably refuse but, in such cases, they would need to review references.
-Experience dictates that problems are usually caused by unsatisfactory tenants rather than owner-occupiers and for that reason you can expect the freeholder to take up the references and consider them carefully before granting permission.
+The landlord is not entitled to unreasonably withhold but, in such cases, they would need to review references.
+Experience suggests that problems are usually caused by unsatisfactory tenants rather than owner-occupiers and for that reason you can expect the freeholder to take up the references and consider them carefully before granting consent.

-Maulden Leasehold Conveyancing - Sample of Queries Prior to buying
+Maulden Leasehold Conveyancing - A selection of Questions you should consider before buying

 Does this lease have in excess of 90 years remaining?
 Most Maulden leasehold apartments will have a service bill for maintenance of the building invoiced by the freeholder.
 Where you acquire the flat you will have to pay this amount, normally quarterly accross the year.
 This could vary from two or three hundred pounds to thousands of pounds for bigger purpose-built buildings.
 In all probability there will be a ground rent for you to pay annual, this is usually not a exorbitant sum, say around £25-£75 but you should to check as occasionally it could be prohibitively expensive.
 Is anyone aware of any major works in the planning that could add a premium to the maintenance costs?